-- 1. Connect the incoming power wiring to the line voltage terminal strip in the electrical junction box at terminals LINE 120V, Neutral, and Ground of the bottom boiler (shown in Figure 26). - 2.
+- 1. Connect the incoming power wiring to the line voltage terminal strip in the electrical junction box at terminals LINE 120V, Neutral, and Ground (shown in Figure 23). - 2.
 A line voltage fused disconnect switch may be required to be externally mounted and connected according to local wiring codes. - 3.
-Connect the central heating pump motor starter coil to the terminals marked BOILER HOT, BOILER NEUT, and BOILER GRD in the bottom boiler. - 4.
-If using DHW, connect the domestic hot water pump to the terminals marked DHW HOT, DHW NEUT, DHW GND.
+Connect the central heating pump to the terminals marked BOILER HOT, BOILER NEUT, and BOILER GRD.
 The connections shown are suitable for a maximum continuous pump draw of 3 amps at 120 volts.
-If a pump requires more current or voltage than the 120 volts supplied, an external motor starter or contactor will be required.
+If the pump requires more current or voltage other than the 120 volts supplied, an external motor starter or contactor will be required.